learn-co-students/scraping-kickstarter-v-000/README.md

 In the directory of this project you'll notice a folder called `fixtures`.
 Inside that folder you'll see a file, `kickstarter.html`.
 Open up that file and right click anywhere on the page.
 Select "open in browser" from the menu that appears.

 Ta-da!
 We're looking at a web page.
 For the purposes of this lab, we won't be scraping a live web page.
-We'll be scrapping this HTML page.
+We'll be scraping this HTML page.
 We're doing this for two reasons.
 First, because web pages change.
 If we assign you a lab based on material that will change, things could get really confusing.
 Secondly, it is common to keep data that the test suite will use to test your program in a `fixtures` directory.

 So, for this lab, we *don't need Open-Uri*.
 We're not opening a live web page.